Types of Water - Filtered Water

 Filtered Water (Home Filtration)

-Carbon filters also eventually clog up and stop working, and there are few ways to tell when it's time to change a carbon filter.
-Scientists point out that a dirty carbon filter is much worse than no filter at all because carbon can support bacterial and fungal growth—some of which are toxic—yet they are odorless and tasteless.
-It is very difficult to tell if your filter is contaminated or if it’s filtering the water efficiently.
+Carbon filters also eventually clog up and stop working, and there are few ways to tell when it is time to change a carbon filter.
+A dirty or clogged carbon filter is worse than no filter at all because carbon can support bacterial and fungal growth—some of which are toxic—yet they are odorless and tasteless.
+It is very difficult to tell if your filter is contaminated or if it’s filtering the water efficiently, so it is important to change your filter per the manufacturer’s recommendation.

 Filtered Water (Restaurants)